-2019 NBA Free Agency Big Board: Top 25 Players Still Available Entering Day 3
+2019 NBA Free-Agency Big Board: Top 25 Players Still Available Entering Day 3

 - Lance Thomas

-- Ivica Zubac
+- Ivica Zubac (restricted)

 These players all have strong cases to make a bid, but they miss the cut for now: